Pablo, Montana: Geography

+It is near Pablo National Wildlife Refuge.

 According to the United States Census Bureau, the CDP has a total area of 12.6 km2, of which 4893 sqm, or 0.04%, are water.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Pablo has a humid continental climate, abbreviated "Dfb" on climate maps.